ramondsb/ramondsb/README.md

 ___

-> He suffers more than necessary, who suffers before it is necessary - Seneca
+> Suffers more than necessary, who suffers before it is necessary - Seneca

 > Without music, life would be a mistake - Nietzsche